 }

-When the button is clicked, handleClick
+When the button is clicked, handleClick will likely be known as.

 Occasion Object

-Inside an occasion handler, you’ll be able to entry the native browser occasion by way of occasion
+Inside an occasion handler, you’ll be able to entry the native browser occasion by way of occasion:

 const handleChange = (occasion) => {